 The Pizza Oven

 Before you bake, you will need a proper pizza oven.
-The good news is that you can bake Neapolitan-level pizza in your conventional kitchen oven although it will never be the same as an outdoor wood fired oven.
+The good news is that you can bake Neapolitan-level pizza in your conventional kitchen oven although it will never be the same as an outdoor wood-fired oven.
 I suggest you buy the Pizza Pilgrims Cookbook which explains a very cool process for great results in a kitchen oven.
 The even better news is that outdoor pizza ovens are no longer considered a luxury and there are various brands and price tags to choose from.
 Two of the best wood-burning outdoor oven brands with top sales in the UK are Ooni and Grozney.
 Both run close in specs and performance and play high in their league; think it like buying a smartphone and choosing between Samsung or iPhone brands.
 Ooni Karu 12 and Grozney Roccbox are some of the most economically affordable and dual-fuel (wood and gas) options that can bake 10-12" pizzas to a Neapolitan pizza restaurant standard.
 I found Ooni Karu 12 is a better value-for-money option and I bake with wood (which adds to the flavour).
-Don't forget to add some kiln-dried wood and natural firelighters in your shopping basket if you go wood-fired.
+Don't forget to add some kiln-dried wood and natural firelighters to your shopping basket if you go wood-fired.

 Disclaimer: I do not work for nor get paid from the brands you will read in this post; the reviews are honest and based on my experience; I only get a small commission from Amazon if you buy from the affiliate links in this post, without this affecting the final price you pay.